jaycecd/Word2Scene/README.md

 #### 2.1.
 Instructions for Obtaining Model Weights <a name="download"></a>

 This is an ongoing project.
-In order to track and manage the model, and to better support and improve this project, we are not publicly releasing the model weight files directly at this time.
+To track and manage the model, as well as to better support and improve the project, the weights for Word2Scene are currently obtained through a voluntary application process.
+Additionally, to prevent the misuse of the model due to unauthorized access to the weight files, we have disabled the `issue` module on `GitHub`.
 If you need to use Word2Scene, please apply to obtain it by following the steps below:

 **1. Fill out the application email:**  Please fill in your relevant information according to the application form template below.